 Annual Scholarship Breakfast

-If you are unable to attend the breakfast, we invite you to
+If you were unable to attend the breakfast, we invite you to

 make a positive impact on the lives of our extraordinary girls.